alexlatif/mvc/README.md

 ### To collaborate:
 1. Request features in the discussion sections
-2. To collaborate email me at ale@watz.coach (please avoid forking where possible as it would be great to collaborate to improve MVC)
+2. To extend email me at ale@watz.coach (please avoid forking where possible as it would be great to collaborate to improve MVC for everyone)

 ## Usage